sckieran/Metabarcoding_Pipeline_Waits/README.md

 After filtering, the script will output _seqs.txt files that contain the unique ASVs retained for each sample, and their read counts.
 It will also output a raw ASV table (ASVs as rows and samples as columns, read counts as data) in a directory called `/results_tables/`.
 Then it will create a fasta file with each unique ASV present in any of your samples.
 Then, it blasts those sequences against the reference database you made in step 1 and does some calculations about your hit rate.
 A very low hit rate suggests you should consider filtering your data more stringently, or expanding your reference database.

 After that, it will look for a taxonomy file.
 If you have one already downloaded from NCBI, it will skip trying to install and download.
 Otherwise, it will attempt to install and download.
 If you run into permissions issues, simply follow the steps to run ncbi2tax yourself in your database folder and then run step 3 again.
 It will find it and skip the install step.
-If you're using your own reference databse, I recommend commenting out most of this stuff because it's unlikely you'll be able to use the taxonomic-informed blast decisions. **currently, this script only works well for reference databases made in step 1 or using makeblastdb's -parse_seqids function with taxids added to each sequence.
-A script to add taxids to each sequence is coming, and this script is being actively developed to improve its performance with non-pipeline reference databases.**

 After adding taxonomy to all hits, it will evaluate equally-identical blast hits and pick the taxonomic rank at which there is agreement.
 This is a naive (but conservative) way of assessing hits.
 The raw_blast_out and raw_blast_out_with_tax files will be available in the out directory for you to examine by hand.